frederic-perez/AmE-dictionary/data/dictionary.md

 __malinger__ _v intr_ /məˈlɪŋɡə/ To pretend or exaggerate illness, esp to avoid work.
 __malingerer__ _n_
 __mallards__ _n_ :two::hammer:
-__malleable__ _adj_ :four: /MAL-ee-uh-bul/ Capable of being shaped, altered, or controlled by outside forces or influences.
+__malleable__ _adj_ :five: /MAL-ee-uh-bul/ Capable of being shaped, altered, or controlled by outside forces or influences.
 Capable of being shaped or bent or drawn out. _Syn_ tractile, ductile, pliant, tensile _The brain is malleable._ _Let the cookie dough thaw so it is malleable._ _Students’ minds are malleable and they need positive influences and guidance._
 __mallet__ _n_
 __mallow__ _n_ :pencil2:
 __mallrats__